Marine Cpl Dominic Davila

 Once transferred back to the United States, Dominic began the lengthy recovery process at Walter Reed Medical Center.
 He spent three years there doing physical therapy and rebuilding his muscle and strength.
 Now, ten plus years after being injured, Dominic considers himself to be more active than he’s ever been, and credits his progress to the support of his doctors and therapists at Walter Reed.

-Originally from Chicago, Dominic is choosing to build his home in Utah, where he currently lives, because of the state’s ample outdoor activities.
+Originally from Chicago, Dominic is choosing to build his home in North Carolina because of the state’s ample outdoor activities.

 Dominic appreciates HFOT’s donors and supporters taking the time to care for injured Veterans and their families.
 “This opportunity means so much to us, and words cannot begin to express how life-changing it truly is for our family.
 Because of your support, we can start growing our family.”